 In 2007, my husband and I adopted Sammy, securing his promising future and enriching our lives beyond the expectations we mulled over when we started this journey of safe-housing tender souls.

 There are so many other little boys and girls just like Sammy.
-While we cannot adopt all of the little "Sammy's in waiting", we have opened our home to heal and love as many as we can and help them move on to loving homes of their own; and so the birth of Angels in Waiting and our determination to affect as many lives as possible began, through the Hearts and Hands of Nurses.
+While we cannot adopt all of the little "Sammy's in waiting", we have opened our home to heal and love as many as we can, and help them move on to loving homes of their own; as a result the birth of Angels in Waiting occurred as well as our determination to affect as many lives as possible and do so through the Hearts and Hands of dedicated Nurses.